persteenolsen/django-starter-two/README.md

 ## Demo / Admin

-Note: The Administration part at the Demo is not configured and will not work
+The Administration Backend at the Demo is using a MySQL but can also work with a SQLite DB for developement locally

 ## How it Works